ZengJianxin/dalianmao/README.md

 * Python 3.5+
 * aiohttp, aiofiles, BeautifulSoup, Motor, optional: uvloop
-* MongoDB, Splash if Options.dynamic is True
+* MongoDB, Splash if Options.dynamic is set to be True

 ## Installation